iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { EntityProps } from '@bentley/imodeljs-common';
 import { EntityQueryParams } from '@bentley/imodeljs-common';
 import { ExternalSourceAspectProps } from '@bentley/imodeljs-common';
+import { ExternalSourceAttachmentProps } from '@bentley/imodeljs-common';
+import { ExternalSourceProps } from '@bentley/imodeljs-common';
 import { FilePropertyProps } from '@bentley/imodeljs-common';
 import { FontMap } from '@bentley/imodeljs-common';
 import { FontProps } from '@bentley/imodeljs-common';